 Eerie trails dug out of rock faces, trails that look down a precipice, trails over swaying wooden bridges, trails through deep dark folds in the mountain, trails that cut through millions of white Rhododendrons, trails over lush expanse of green meadows, trails on glaciers and icy slopes, trails over vast snow fields, trails through an echoing gully – it just doesn’t stop.
 The Rupin Pass trek has got it all.

 You will have to reach Dehradun on your own, and from the Dehradun Railway Station transport will be organized to Dhaula at an additional cost.
-It is approx. an 10 hr drive.
+It is approximately a 10 hr drive.
 Dhaula will be your campsite for the night.

 Day 2: Dhaula to Sewa

-- Level: Initial climb for a couple of hours followed by an easy undulating walk with short climbs and drops.
+- Trek gradient: Moderate.
+Initial climb for a couple of hours followed by an easy, undulating walk with short climbs and drops.

-A curve in the trail and the next change in scenery: The Rupin careens out of a gorge.
-A sheer cliff face towers over the river so high that clumps of clouds hang about its face immobile, listless, and undecided.
+A curve in the trail and the next change in scenery: the Rupin careens out of a gorge.
+A sheer cliff face towers over the river so high that clumps of clouds hang about its face immobile and undecided.
 On the other slope, the trekking trail snakes its way up through apple and apricot trees.